MichLuszcz/space-text-game-haskell/README.md

-Text game written in haskell
+Text game written in haskell.

 To run, install the haskell interpreter, run the MainGame.hs file and run the "main" function which will start the game.

 ```shell